-Brining helps the meat retain its juices during the long exposure to the dry heat of a smoker.
-We used a barrel smoker but an electric smoker or pellet grill would also work great here.
+Brining helps the meat retain its juices during the long exposure to the dry heat of a pellet smoker.
+Our pellets are a blend of Maple, Cherry and Hickory wood that result in a bold balanced flavor.

 - To make the pickled onions: combine the water, salt, sugar, and vinegar and bring to a simmer.

 - Pour the hot liquid over the onions, cover and refrigerate after they’ve cooled.
 These can be made in advance.